See What the Robot Can't See: Learning Cooperative Perception for Visual Navigation: Abstract

 \section{Abstract}

 We consider the problem of navigating a mobile robot towards a target in an unknown environment that is endowed with visual sensors, where neither the robot nor the sensors have access to global positioning information and only use first-person-view images.
-While prior work in sensor network based navigation uses explicit mapping and planning techniques, and are often aided by external positioning systems, we propose a vision-only based learning approach that leverages a Graph Neural Network (GNN) to encode and communicate relevant viewpoint information to the mobile robot.
-During navigation, the robot is guided by a model that we train through imitation learning to approximate optimal motion primitives, thereby predicting the effective cost-to-go (to the target).
+In order to overcome the need for positioning, we train the sensors to encode and communicate relevant viewpoint information to the mobile robot, whose objective it is to use this information to navigate to the target along the shortest path.
+We overcome the challenge of enabling \textit{all} the sensors (even those that cannot directly see the target) to predict the direction along the shortest path to the target by implementing a neighborhood-based feature aggregation module using a Graph Neural Network (GNN) architecture.
 In our experiments, we first demonstrate generalizability to previously unseen environments with various sensor layouts.
-Our results show that by using communication between the sensors and the robot, we achieve up to $2.0\times$ improvement in SPL (Success weighted by Path Length) when compared to the communication-free baseline.
+Our results show that by using \textit{communication} between the sensors and the robot, we achieve up to $2.0\times$ improvement in SPL (Success weighted by Path Length) when compared to a \textit{communication-free} baseline.
 This is done without requiring a global map, positioning data, nor pre-calibration of the sensor network.
 Second, we perform a zero-shot transfer of our model from simulation to the real world.
-To this end, we train a `translator' model that translates between {latent encodings of} real and simulated images so that the navigation policy (which is trained entirely in simulation) can be used directly on the real robot, without additional fine-tuning.
-Physical experiments demonstrate the feasibility of our approach in various cluttered environments.
+Laboratory experiments demonstrate the feasibility of our approach in various cluttered environments.
+Finally, we showcase examples of successful navigation to the target while both the sensor network layout as well as obstacles are dynamically reconfigured as the robot navigates.
+We provide a video demo\footnote{ {\url{https://www.youtube.com/watch?v=kcmr6RUgucw}}}, the dataset, trained models, and source code \footnote{ {\url{https://github.com/proroklab/sensor-guided-visual-nav}}}.